The U.S. has almost 759,000 confirmed cases of COVID-19, and more than 40,000 deaths.

 She says much as 80 percent of people who are infected (and infectious) won’t exhibit any symptoms.

-“That in a sense makes it more dangerous than the flu in that asymptotic people may be spreading it,” she told a recent Engage ICT: Democracy On Tap panel.
+“That in a sense makes it more dangerous than the flu in that asymptotic people may be spreading it,” she told an Engage ICT: Democracy On Tap panel.

 I think I might be infected.
 How do I get tested?